beksultantubirov/math_for_kids/README.md

 math_for_kids
 =============

-simple mathematics exercises for kids
+simple mathematics exercises for kids.

-Uploaded as codeblocks project to github
+written in c, and Uploaded as codeblocks project to github